benjamin-abebe-02/benjamin-abebe-02/README.md

 ________________________________________________________
 <h2>About me</h2>

  <p>My name is Benjamin Abebe and I'm currently going to St. Mother Teresa High School, Ottawa, Canada.
-I have 3 years experience of coding and I can 5 programming languages.
-Through these 3 years, I have claimed quite a few certificates for my accomplishments for 300+ hours of coding course.
+I have 3 years experience of coding and I know 5 programming languages.
+In those 3 years, I have claimed quite a few certificates of my accomplishments for 300+ hours of coding course.
 I do math to improve my problem solving skills and critical thinking skills.
 I do martial arts like taekwondo to make my self active both physically and mentally.
 I also play soccer If I have a free time.</p>

 ![200](https://github.com/user-attachments/assets/651b2325-7f46-4bf3-8797-011f15a7cfa5)
 __________________________________________________________________________________________________